Dev-22-goel/AI_Virtual_Painter/README.md

-# Hand live Cam Python
+# AI Virtual Painter Python
-Created a Hand Detection Tool which can change the system's volume using OpenCV and Mediapipe.
-It also recognizes finger patterns.
+Created a Virtual Painter Tool which can draw on the system's screen or also on a plain page using OpenCV, Numpy and Mediapipe.
+It does by recognizing finger patterns using a Hand detecting module, which I learnt to improvise and added new features to it.

 **Hand Detection** is a python software which is designed to detect hand movements and patterns.
 This can help to increase or decrease volume and brightness.